pkdone/practical-mongodb-aggregations-book/src/guides/getting-started.md

  3. You have changed the dummy URL and username text, shown in the above example command, to match your real cluster's details (these details are accessible via the cluster's `Connect` button in the Atlas Console)

-### Mongo Shell With Local Database
+### MongoDB Shell With Local Database

-Here is an example of how you can start the _modern_ Mongo Shell to connect to a MongoDB single server database if you've installed one locally on your workstation (change the text `mongosh` to `mongo` if you are using the _legacy_ Shell):
+Here is an example of how you can start the _modern_ Shell to connect to a MongoDB single server database if you've installed one locally on your workstation (change the text `mongosh` to `mongo` if you are using the _legacy_ Shell):

 ```bash
 mongosh "mongodb://localhost:27017"